amypellegrini/visual-diff-testing-poc/README.md

 ## Automated visual diff testing

-Automated visual diff testing is a response to this problem, and in this POC we will explore a potential working solution to enable automated visual diff testing to be added to an hypothetical CI pipeline.
+Automated visual diff testing is a response to this problem, and in this POC we will explore a potential working solution to enable automated visual diff testing to be added to an hypothetical CI pipeline by extending the Jest workflow.

 ## Goals

-- Enable low-cost (easy to implement, easy to run) automated visual diff testing by extending the Jest suite
+- Enable low-cost (easy to implement, easy to run) automated visual diff testing workflow by extending the Jest suite
 - Provide an architecture example with typical concerns addressed (testing workflow, file storage, configuration, etc)
+- Develop potential workarounds for trade-offs introduced by automated vs manual testing
 - Provide developers with useful documentation on how to perform automated visual diff testing

 ## Tools/Dependencies